-Live streaming has found its way into the live event industry and it is here to stay.
+Live streaming has found its way into the music industry and it is here to stay.
 Whether hosting a completely virtual event or a hybrid event, live streaming offers a way to engage with a larger audience and provides opportunities for additional revenue.

 We have rounded up all the information and tools you need to host a successful live stream event.
 This guidebook will cover the following:

 - Generating Revenue

 - Marketing The Stream

 - Privacy and Security

 History Of Live Streaming

 Since the invention of the television in 1928, entertainment has been broadcast via video into people’s homes all over the world.
 Then with the invention of the internet, just about anything, from live sports events to a funny video of a dog running into a glass door can be streamed right at our fingertips.

 The History of live stream events online is a storyline that showcases both the innovation of technology and the creativity of the entertainment and event industries.
 It began in 1993 when Xerox PARC streamed live performance of Severe Tire Damage.
 Fast forward to 2007 when Justin Kan, founder of Twitch, discovered a way to stream his life continuously by attaching a webcam to his hat and rigging his backpack to hold is a laptop.